MicrosoftDocs/power-automate-docs/articles/process-mining-visualize.md

   - **Minimum duration**: Minimum duration of an activity/transition captured in the data.

-On Rework layer you can select different metrics to be visualized on nodes and on transitions to get better insights, unless you click on the link icon between them, which locks the selection to the same metrics both for nodes and transtitions.
-You can switch between the absolute value and relative ratio to the process level metric by clicking the % icon next to the selected metric.

 - **Rework** layer

+    Select different metrics to be visualized on nodes and on transitions to get better insights.
+If you select the link icon between them, the selection to the same metrics both for nodes and transitions is locked.
+You can switch between the absolute value and relative ratio to the process level metric by selecting the % icon next to the metric.

   - **Rework count**: Rework count represents the sum of all self-loops and loops.